 One of the easiest ways to find more content is by searching for the keywords your article already ranks for.
 When you do, you can find some natural ideas for additional sub-sections for your content by looking at Google’s own “people also ask” feature:

 These questions are the keywords or phrases that Google clearly seems to think are relevant to your query.
-And most of the time there are some good questions in there that you can use to thicken your existing content and make it more in-depth.
-Just remember though, that the Google robot forms these questions so sometimes they might be worded a bit strangely.
-Don’t just copy and paste these additional questions, but rephrase them the best way you can for your audience.
+And most of the time, there are some good questions in there that you can use to thicken your existing content and make it more in-depth.
+Just remember, though, that the Google robot forms these questions, so sometimes they might be worded a bit strangely.
+Don’t just copy and paste these additional questions; rephrase them the best way you can for your audience.